davidcoita/rf-based-parcel-tracker/README.md

 python hc12_receiver.py 1
 python nrf24_receiver.py 1
 python ble_receiver.py 1
 ```
 To flash the flash transmitter:
 Use ArduinoIDE to upload appropriate .ino for your MCU + module combination.

+## License

+MIT License - see [LICENSE](LICENSE) file for details.

+This project is part of the implementation of a bachelors thesis on RF-based parcel tracking systems.